doveleyy/exploratoryscamanalysis/README.md

-# Job Scam Detection AI: Predictive Modeling for the EMSCAD Dataset
+# Exploratory Job Scam Analysis: The EMSCAD Dataset

 ## Project Overview
-This project addresses the growing problem of fraudulent job postings using machine learning.
-Rather than relying solely on text analysis, this pipeline utilizes Adversarial EDA to identify "Trust Gaps"—behavioral red flags left by scammers, such as the intentional omission of corporate metadata.
+This repository contains an exploratory data analysis (EDA) of the EMSCAD dataset to identify patterns in fraudulent job postings.
+The analysis focuses on how missing information and specific structural markers distinguish scams from legitimate employment opportunities.

-In this dataset, we observed that the absence of a company profile or logo correlates with a 15x increase in the probability of fraud.
+Key findings indicate that the absence of a company profile or brand logo is a strong indicator of fraud, correlating with a 15-fold increase in the probability of a posting being fraudulent.

-## Key Features
+## Key Insights from EDA
-* Trust-Signal Engineering: Beyond standard NLP, the model evaluates "The Professionalism Paradox," checking for the presence of logos, profiles, and informal tone markers (sentiment/subjectivity).
-* Imbalance Management: Implements Stratified K-Fold Cross-Validation and class_weight='balanced' to ensure high recall for the 4.8% minority (fraud) class without resorting to synthetic oversampling (SMOTE), which can distort text data.
-* Multi-Model Benchmarking: Compares four distinct architectures:
-    * Decision Trees: For baseline interpretability.
-    * Linear SVM: For high-dimensional text efficiency.
-    * XGBoost: For capturing complex feature interactions.
-    * TabNet: For non-linear deep learning on tabular data.

-## Exploratory Data Analysis (EDA)
-Our EDA revealed that "missingness" is a primary feature.
-We categorized NaN values as "Not Specified" rather than dropping them, allowing the model to learn from the "Laziness Signal."
+* **Missing Metadata Analysis:** Investigation of how the absence of logos and company profiles serves as a primary indicator of non-legitimate postings.
+* **Information Gaps as Signals:** Analysis of missing values (NaNs) not as data errors, but as behavioral markers in scammer postings.

-* Experience & Employment: Scammers disproportionately target Entry-Level roles and frequently omit employment type details to cast a wider net.
+* **Targeting Patterns:** Observations on how fraudulent posts often target Entry-Level roles and frequently omit specific employment type details.
-* Metadata Correlation: High-risk postings often lack both a brand logo and a company profile.
-A custom "Suspicion Score" was developed to quantify this risk staircase.
+* **Tone and Subjectivity:** Examining how informal language or high subjectivity in job descriptions relates to the authenticity of the post.

-## Technical Pipeline
+## Technical Methodology
-1. Preprocessing: A ColumnTransformer handles hybrid inputs—TfidfVectorizer for text descriptions and OneHotEncoder for categorical metadata.
-2. Hyperparameter Tuning: Automated via GridSearchCV (using StratifiedKFold) to optimize parameters like scale_pos_weight and tree depth.
-3. Evaluation: Metrics focused on Recall and F1-Score to prioritize catching scams while maintaining reasonable precision.
+* **Dimensionality Reduction:** Utilizing UMAP (Uniform Manifold Approximation and Projection) to cluster and visualize high-dimensional text data.
+* **Text Vectorization:** Using TF-IDF to extract and compare the importance of specific terms used in fraudulent vs. legitimate postings.
+* **Feature Relationship Mapping:** Analyzing the cumulative risk when multiple fields (profile, logo, and requirements) are left blank simultaneously.
+* **Data Visualization:** Using Seaborn and Matplotlib to illustrate the distribution of fraud across different categories and levels of missing information.

 ## Installation & Usage
 ```bash